Adamstamand/RecipesClient/README.md

 # Recipe App

-This project is a web app where users can view and create new recipes.
+This project is an Angular web app where users can view and create new recipes.
 Each recipe has its own specific page that is generated when a user makes a new recipe.

 ## Home Page